mnlcz/writeups/Writerside/topics/Bandit.md

 ## Room 09

-This time the file contains non human readable data alongside the password.
+This time the file contains non human-readable data alongside the password.

 - As usual, use the password found on the previous round to access via SSH.
 - Filter the non-readable text with `strings` and use `grep` to find the pattern we are looking for.